mszjakub/mszjakub/README.md

 - 👋 Halo tu Jakub

-- 🌱 I’m currently improving my NodeJS.
-See you soon, I’m looking to collaborate on something awesome.
+- 🌱 currently improving my NodeJS.
+See you soon.

+- 💡 looking forward to collaborate on some awesome projects.

 <!---
 mszjakub/mszjakub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.